Hide Shortcut in Excel

 To Hide Excel Row: “Ctrl + 9”

-One thing we need to keep in mind here is 0 & 9 should be pressed from keyboard numbers, not from the number pad of the keyboard.
+We need to keep in mind that we should press 0 and 9 from keyboard numbers, not from the keyboard’s number pad.

-I have selected the cell D3, now hold Ctrl key and press 0.
-As soon as you press the shortcut key column “D” is hidden.
+We have selected cell D3.
+Now hold the Ctrl key and press 0.
+As soon as we press the shortcut key, column “D” is hidden.

 Now assume we need to hide row number 5, so select any of the cells in this row.

-I have selected a C5 cell, so row number 5 is active now.
-By holding the Ctrl key press number 9 from keyboard numbers.
+We have selected a C5 cell, so row number 5 is active now by holding the Ctrl key press number 9 from keyboard numbers.

-Here you can see the overview of rows and columns.
+Here we can see the overview of rows and columns.

-Ok, we have seen how to use shortcut keys effectively now assume we need to hide multiple rows and column which are not in continuous rows or columns.
+We have seen how to use shortcut keys effectively now, assuming we need to hide multiple rows and columns which are not in continuous rows or columns.

 Hide Multiple Rows and Columns in Excel

-For an example if we need to hide columns “E” & “F” we can select both these continuous columns and simply hide it, similarly if we want to hide row 5 & 6 we can select these continuous rows and hide it if we want to hide column “E”, column “B”, column “G” and rows like row number “4”, row number “6”, row number 2 we need to use different strategy.
+For example, if we need to hide columns “E” and “F,” we can select these continuous columns and hide them.
+Similarly, if we want to hide rows 5 and 6, we can choose these endless rows and hide them if we are going to hide column “E,” column “B,” column “G,” and rows like row number “4”, row number “6”, row number 2 we need to use a different strategy.

-Note: Hold the control key and select each cell in respective columns to select multiple cells.
+Note: Hold the “Ctrl” key and select each cell in the respective columns to select multiple cells.

-In the above image I have selected B3, E3, and G3 cells, after selecting the cells simply press the shortcut key Ctrl + 0.
+We have selected B3, E3, and G3 cells in the above image.
+After selecting the cells, press the shortcut key Ctrl + 0.

-As you can see above we all the selected cells columns are hidden.
+As we can see above, all the selected cell columns are hidden.

 Similarly, select row numbers.

-I have chosen A2, A4, and A6 cells, now press Ctrl + 9 to hide selected cells rows.
+We have chosen A2, A4, and A6 cells.
+Now press Ctrl + 9 to hide selected cell rows.

-There you go shortcut key has hidden rows of selected excel cells.
+There you go, the shortcut key has hidden rows of selected Excel cells.

 Things to Remember

-- Numerical values 0 & 9 should be pressed from keyboard numbers, not from separate number pad of the keyboard.
+- We should press numerical values 0 and 9 from keyboard numbers, not from a separate number pad of the keyboard.

-- In the case of multiple rows & columns hiding, we need to select respective rows and columns cells then use the shortcut key to hide.
+- In the case of multiple rows and columns hiding, we must select respective rows and columns cells and then use the shortcut key to hide.

-This has been a guide to excel hide shortcuts.
-Here we discuss how to hide rows and columns in excel using the shortcut keys to work easily along with practical examples and downloadable excel template.
-You may learn more about excel from the following articles –
+This article has been a guide to Excel hide shortcuts.
+Here, we discuss how to hide rows and columns in Excel using the shortcut keys to work easily, practical examples, and a downloadable Excel template.
+You may learn more about Excel from the following articles: –